Polymer Clay Pendant Holes, Bails, and Jump Ring Placement

 If you use a metal bail, treat it as real hardware that needs a real attachment plan.

-Sculpey's FAQ and adhesive guidance both make the same underlying point: smooth non-porous surfaces do not magically become permanent clay bonds just because they touched the piece.
-If you are adding a bail after cure, choose the attachment method that fits that shape, test the result on the finished pendant, and let it cure fully before a real hang test or wear test.
+The practical reality most makers learn quickly: smooth non-porous surfaces do not become permanent clay bonds just because they touched the piece.
+If you are adding a bail after cure, choose the attachment method that fits that shape, test the result on the finished pendant, and let the adhesive fully cure per its product instructions before a real hang test or wear test.

-Earring Findings for Polymer Clay: Posts, Hooks, Loops, and Attachment Plans
+Earring Findings for Polymer Clay: Posts, Hooks, Jump Rings, and Attachment Planning